Empowering Youth

 Kijana Global Innovation School

 Our next major physical addition to the school will be a beautiful library, media center, and amphitheater.
-We are fortunate to have received pro-bono architectural guidance from Harpreet Dhaliwal, Principal at BKSK Architects, and Chris Dameron, Founder of Dameron Architecture, who are jointly leading the design team.
+We are fortunate to have received pro-bono guidance from two award-winning New York architects, Harpreet Dhaliwal, Principal at BKSK Architects, and Chris Dameron, Founder of Dameron Architecture, who are jointly leading the design team.

-As part of Kijana’s deep and long-lasting commitment to environmental sustainability, we are in the process of implementing a unique experiential environmental education program, entitled “Care, Share and Explore.”
+As part of Kijana’s deep and long-lasting commitment to environmental sustainability, we are in the process of implementing a unique experiential environmental education program, entitled “Care, Share, and Explore.”
 We are developing a wide-ranging program providing students with the opportunity to explore the outdoors through an experiential education initiative.
-One of our aims is to have 500,000 tree seedlings ready to be planted by December 15, 2021.

 Kijana is going “to battle” to save our planet with our next generation of world change-makers.
-Keep checking our counter for updates on our progress.
 Our students will develop values of caring for all of God’s creations: inhabitants (plant, animal and human) sharing the earth and caring for each other.

 Kijana Heroes Poster Series